-Our multidisciplinary program offers consultations on diagnosis, treatment, support and skill development for adolescents and young adults (ages 14-30 years) who exhibit warning signs of emerging psychosis or early psychosis, and their families.
+Our multi-disciplinary program offers consultations on diagnosis, treatment, support and skill development for adolescents and young adults (ages 16-30 years) who exhibit warning signs of emerging psychosis or early psychosis, and their families.

 Our program's main goals are to: